gammalgris/Numbers/Docs/implementation.md

 + multiplication of numbers

-+ division of numbers (i.e. required a signed fraction type)
++ division of numbers

++ factorial

++ conversion of a number to a number of a diffferent number base

 When changing an implementation consider the dependencies to avoid endless loops.

+The implementations of fractions, vectors, matrices depend on the implementations for numbers.

 ## future operations

-+ converting numbers to a different number base

 + various alternative implementations for multiplication